This is a review of a trip I took in January 2020, which could be my last significant travel for a long while in this pandemic world.

 I started with a family holiday in Israel over the Christmas-New Year break, where I learnt about the country’s food production, water security, utopian farms, and startup eco-systems.
 After that, I went to meet with Atsushi to visit various projects in the Netherlands, Finland and Estonia.
 This is a quick summary of what I processed from this trip, which I will present in a future-progressive order

 In recent years, Singapore, Israel and Australia became widely regarded as three of the most successful countries which have overcome scarcity and hostile environments to achieve stability in water and food.

 Israel has achieved tactical self-sufficiency in food and water.
-This is possible in their overwhelming desert environment because they waste very little.
-90% of the waste water is recycled, more than anywhere else in the world.
+This is possible in their overwhelming desert environment because they waste very little, for example, recycling over 90% of waste water.
 In one of the desert kibbutzes I visited, the kibbutz suffered a decade of crop failures and almost gave up before they stumbled on a simple drip irrigation solution.
 They made the desert bloom and flourish with crops, and eventually created the world’s largest irrigation company.

 Important though the maximization of current efficiencies is, there are limits.
 My visit coincided with record floods in Israel that left severe infrastructure damage.
 This was preceded by 5 consecutive years of drought that dropped water reserves to record lows.
 Climatic extremes are a current problem in Israel– the dry regions have become more drought prone and the more temperate regions suffer from worse floods

 And of course, Australia was making the news at the same time for its massive wildfires and towns running out of drinking water

 IMMEDIATE/NEAR FUTURE – CLIMATE ADAPTATION

 “To import food is to import water”, said Stuart from Alesca when we were prepping to receive our first container farm in Jurong back in 2019.